Skip to content

 Open Country Brief

 Greece works best when you choose one mainland anchor or one island family and stop pretending every ferry chain is interchangeable.
-Use Athens for the first arrival when recovery days and transport choice matter, then narrow the route before the calendar gets eaten by transfers.
+Athens remains the live mainland anchor for that first arrival, and Heraklion now gives Crete a live island-capital base when the route wants sea weather without resort-only logic.

 Greece is not one uniform summer backdrop.
 It is a country where transfer logic, wind, ferry frequency, and season pressure decide whether the trip feels smooth or wasteful.
-Cards are easy, daily life is legible, and the first arrival is usually straightforward, but the route gets expensive fast when travellers bounce between islands without treating sea basins and weather as planning constraints.
+Athens still gives the country a live mainland anchor, and Heraklion now adds a genuinely workable Crete city base when the route wants island weather without surrendering everyday infrastructure.
+The route still gets expensive fast when travellers bounce between islands without treating sea basins and weather as planning constraints.

 The Acropolis is the clearest one-frame read on Greece for most travellers: Athens-first arrivals, layered history, and the mainland gateway that shapes the rest of the route.